theRidhi21/My-Notes/bitwise operators.md

 ## Bitwise Operators :
 > &,/,^,~,<<,>> are the available operators.
-> except ~ rest all others operators are binary.
+> Except ~ rest all others operators are binary.
 > ### & : Bitwise AND
 > ### / : Bitwise OR
 > ### ^ : Bitwise XOR